qaz957/Predicting_AQI_with_Economics/README.md

 Improvement of Decision Tree Model:

 - Future work for this project could include the use of ensemble methods (bagging and boosting) to improve the model's predictive power.

+- Also, addressing any imbalance in the data with imbalanced learning methods may improve evaluation metrics.

 - Additionally, tree pruning can be used to remove the furthest down leaves and branches sequentially to check for any increase in the evaluation metrics.